 Avis-Trains are valid for the period indicated in the Avis-Trains.
-If modifications published in an Avis-Trains are taken over in the next Avis-Horaires, this will be indicated under "Remarque".
 Avis-Trains are published at least 3 working days (mo-fri) before the starting date.

 Avis-Trains court terme are numbered in a continuous range from 10000 to 99999 beginning with the timetable period every year on Sunday at 0.00 h following the second Saturday in December.